 The percentages of monthly household income spent on water, inclusive of the monthly meter rental and turnover tax, by the average household and LIG are below 5% in 2014 and 2018.
 However, the Water Law states that the expenditure on water should not exceed 3% of household income, the projected water tariffs are considered affordable.
+This tariff can be increased to 5% however, where necessary, to offset maintenance or depreciation costs, according to policy guidance from the Department of Housing and Urban Planning, Ministry of Public Works (referenced in Part II, Section E of the proposal).

 The results of the socio-economic survey revealed that households are willing to pay an average of about Kip 12,300 per month for piped water supply with 81% of respondents willing to pay at least Kip 10,000 per month.
-These figures are highly suspect, and are not consistent with findings on other similar projects.
-Further, it was noted that asset ownership, such as motorcycles, is also very evident in the town.
+It was noted that asset ownership, such as motorcycles, is also very evident in the town.
 However, the analysis above shows that the average monthly water bill in 2014 and 2018, inclusive of the monthly meter rental and turnover tax, are higher than the households' willingness to pay.
 However, affordability seems to be a far more reliable indicator.
 In addition, it has been found that the few poor families who either cannot afford or are unwilling to pay for water, regulate their consumption to meet their particular circumstances.
-During this transition period, the PNPs forgive unpaid bills.
+During this transition period, the Provincial Nam Papas forgive unpaid bills.
 In addition, it is recommended that the minimum 5m3/month be eliminated, so that the poor only pay for what they actually use.